-"I shaved him a little, said I.
+"' 'I shaved him a little,' I said.

-"'How much do you think?" said he.

-"I let him have a ring-boned, windbroken nag that I had physicked up to look pretty gay-worth for actual service, not over ten dollars, and got in return a steady beast worth sixty dollars and twenty-five dollars to boot.
-So I honestly think that I shaved him out of about seventyfive dollars."
+"How much do you think? said he.
+"I let him have a ring-boned and wind-broken nag that I had physicked up to look pretty gay-worth, for actual service, not over ten dollars, and got in return a steady beast worth sixty dollars, and twenty-five dollars to boot.
+So I honestly think I shaved him out of about seventy-five dollars.'

-"And with seventy-five dollars in your possession belonging to poor Peter Simmons, do you think you can commence a life of Christian purity?
-Do you think that Christ will hear your prayers for pardon with stolen money in your pocket? said the minister.
+"'And with seventy-five dollars in your possession belonging to poor Peter Simmons, do you think you can commence a life of Christian purity?
+Do you think that Christ will hear your prayers for pardon with stolen money in your pocket?' said the minister.

 "I said something about a trade is a trade, and men must look out for themselves when they swap horses-but he cut me short.
-'Your own soul,' he said, 'will not admit the excuses which your selfishness invents.'
-But the rule you apply, said I, will cut off the heads of church members as well as mine.
-There's Deacon Rich; he trades in horses and shaves when he can.
+'Your own soul,' he said, 'will not admit of excuses which your selfishness invents.'
+'But the rule you apply,' said I, "will cut off the heads of church members as well as mine.
+There's Deacon Rich: he trades in horses and shaves where he can.'
 'No matter,' said he, 'whose head is cut off; no matter what Deacon Rich does.
-You have to deal with your own soul and with the Lord.
+You have to deal with your own soul, and with the Lord.
 A single dollar which you have unjustly and knowingly taken from any man without rendering him its full value to the best of your ability, will be like a millstone hung about your neck, to sink your soul into the sea of spiritual death!'
 I couldn't stand that.
 The Spirit of God used those words with terrible effect upon my heart.
 I was greatly agitated.
-I went away, but couldn't rest.
-So I took seventy-five dollars and went to Peter and paid him, making him promise not to tell anybody, for I was ashamed to have it known that I was conscience-stricken and had paid back the
+I went away, but I couldn't rest.
+So I took seventy-five dollars and went to Peter and paid him, making him promise not to tell anybody, for I was ashamed to have it known that I was conscience-stricken and had paid back the money.

-'Then I went to the minister again and told him what I had done.
+'Then I went back to the minister again and told him what I had done.
 He didn't praise me as I thought he would.
-He took it as a matter of course, and no more merit in me than to wash my hands before I sat down to supper.
+He took it as a matter of course, and no more merit in me than it was to wash my hands before I sit down to supper.
 On the contrary, he seemed to think that my hands were not quite clean yet.
 He wanted to know if I had wronged anybody else besides Peter.
-I tried to say was discouraged.
-It was, indeed, so much harder being a Christian than I supposed, that I regretted going to talk with the minister at all.
+I tried to say no, but my conscience wouldn't let me.
+I was discouraged.
+It was, indeed, so much harder being a Christian than I supposed that I regretted going to talk with the minister at all.
 But my heart burned within me, and I was forced to speak.

-"In the way of business, said I, no doubt I have taken advantage here and thereas everybody does-as church members themselves do when they can."
+'In the way of business,' said I, 'no doubt I have taken advantage here and there-as everybody does-as church members themselves do when they can.'